 Under Washington landlord-tenant laws, landlords are allowed to charge their tenants a security deposit.
 The majority of the lease and rental agreements in Washington State need one.
 Typically a month’s rent, security deposits help cushion landlords against property damage over normal wear and tear.

 Deposits are often a source of friction between Washington tenants and landlords.
 To help prevent issues whenever you return security deposits, both Washington landlords and tenants must familiarize themselves with the security deposit law in their state.

 Fortunately, Washington’s security deposit laws are pretty straightforward.
 So, if you are a landlord or tenant in Washington, here’s a summary of the laws you should know of.

-1. Maximum Security Deposit Amount
+1. Maximum Security Deposit Amount in Washington

-2. Requirements For Collecting a Security Deposits
+2. Requirements For Collecting a Security Deposit

 Before collecting a tenant’s security deposit, a landlord in Washington must do the following:

 - Include a written checklist.
 The purpose of a checklist is to document the property’s condition before a new renter moves in.
 After the documentation, each party must sign it.

 In Washington State, if a landlord fails to include this written checklist, the landlord might be required to return the entire security deposit amount to the tenant in addition to other penalties.